dib-lab/2021-paper-ibd/manuscript.md

 The first part of the pipeline is disconnectable from the second part of the pipeline -- that is, the discovery of discriminatory genomes between groups is not a prerequisite for dominating set differential abundance analysis as query genomes could be selected arbitrarily.
 Therefore, the assembly graph differential abundance approach presented here could be applied to metagenomes for samples originating from diverse environments.
 The requirements for the application of dominating set differential abundance are threefold.
-First, there must be sufficient samples for statistical testing (e.g., a minimum of three cases and three controls, with the typical caveats for small sample sizes [@doi:10.1261/rna.053959.115]).
+First, there must be sufficient samples for comparison (e.g., a minimum of three cases and three controls, with the typical caveats for small sample sizes [@doi:10.1261/rna.053959.115]).
 Second, we must have a genome with which to query the graph.
 And third, we must have sufficient compute resources to run spacegraphcats [@doi:10.1186/s13059-020-02066-4].
 These requirements make the application of dominating set differential abundance analysis available to metagenomes from diverse environments, not just the well-studied human gut microbiome.